aimbot31/Workshop-GO/README.md

 Git Workshop GO

 # Authors
-Florian Davasse & Florant Poinsard
+Florian Davasse & Florent Poinsard

 # Licence
 This project is licensed under the Creatives Commons Attribution 4.0 License - see the LICENSE.md file for details